Maximum Stable Matching with Matroids and Partial Orders: Introduction

-If $M_1$ and $M_2$ are partition matroids, then the \textsc{Max-Kernel} problem is equivalent to \textsc{Max-SMTI}.
-Indeed, we can construct a bipartite graph by considering the partition classes of the two matroids as vertices, and the elements of $S$ as edges, whose two endpoints are the vertices corresponding to the two partition classes containing that element.
-There is a one-to-one correspondence between stable matchings of this bipartite graph and $(M_1,M_2)$-kernels.
+If $M_1,M_2$ are partition matroids and $\succ_1,\succ_2$ are weak orders, then the \kernel\ problem is equivalent to \maxsmti.
+Indeed, we can construct a bipartite graph by considering the partition classes of the two matroids as vertices and the elements of $S$ as edges, whose two endpoints are the vertices corresponding to the two partition classes containing that element.
+When each vertex has a weak order that is the restriction of $\succ_1$ or $\succ_2$ to its incident edges, then there is a one-to-one correspondence between the stable matchings of this bipartite graph and the $(M_1,M_2)$-kernels.

-To see how the matroid kernel problem is considerably more general than the stable marriage problem, observe that in the above construction we have a 1-uniform matroid for each partition class.
+To see how the matroid kernel problem is considerably more general than the stable marriage problem, observe that in the above construction, we have a 1-uniform matroid for each partition class.
 We can replace these with arbitrary matroids, and still have a special case of the matroid kernel problem.
-This corresponds to a generalization of stable marriage where each agent has a matroid on the set of incident edges, and the chosen edge set is required to be independent in each of these matroids.
+This corresponds to a generalization of the many-to-many stable matching, where each agent has a matroid on the set of incident edges, and the chosen edge set is required to be independent in each of these matroids.
 Furthermore, we can include upper bounds on the number of edges incident to subsets of agents on both sides, provided that for each side these upper bounds are given by a polymatroid function.

-Fleiner \cite{fleiner2001matroid, fleiner2003fixed} considered the matroid kernel problem without ties, i.e., $\succsim_1$ and $\succsim_2$ are linear orders.
+Fleiner \cite{fleiner2001matroid, fleiner2003fixed} considered the matroid kernel problem without incomparability, i.e., when $\succ_1$ and $\succ_2$ are total orders.
 He showed that matroid kernels always exist and have the same size (in fact, they have the same span in both matroids).
 He also gave a matroidal version of the Gale--Shapley algorithm that finds a matroid kernel efficiently.
-In case of weak orders, kernels may have different sizes, and it is NP-hard to find a largest one, since this problem is a generalization of \textsc{Max-SMTI}.
+In case of weak orders, the kernels may have different sizes, and it is NP-hard to find a largest one, since this problem is a generalization of \maxsmti.